CBIIT/nci-webtools-dceg-gwas-target/scripts/readme.md

-### GWASTarget API
+### GWASTarget API Utility

+The GWASTarget web application provides a public API.
+To simplify usage of this API, a python 3 utlity script `gwas_target.py` has been provided.

+#### Getting Started
+1. Download the `gwas_target.py` script
+2. Install the requests library: `python3 -m pip install requests --user`

+#### Usage
-#### This is Python script named "gwas\-target.py".
-Here is a brief explanation of the arguments that can be passed to this script:
+The following arguments can be passed to the script.

 - \-h: Displays the help message and exits.
 - \--magma\-type: Specifies the type of MAGMA to use (standard MAGMA vs. enhanced or F-MAGMA).
 The options are "default" and "enhanced".